-The results for the year are set out in the consolidated income statement on page 35.
-The Directors propose a final ordinary dividend of 11.2p per share and a special dividend of 10.0p per share subject to the approval at the Annual General Meeting on 5 July 2022.
+The results for the year are set out in the consolidated income statement on page 34.
+The Directors propose a final ordinary dividend of 10.9p per share subject to the approval at the Annual General Meeting on 4 July 2023.

-LIKELY FUTURE DEVELOPMENT
+LIKELY FUTURE DEVELOPMENTS

-Our priorities for the following financial year are disclosed in the Chief Executive's Statement on pages 08 to 10.
+Our priorities for the following financial year are disclosed in the Chief Executive's Statement on pages 08 to 09.